Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Methods

-Our model is a feedforward SNN constructed from the canonical E-I circuit shown in \Figref{fig1}.
-Each layer $l$ comprises of $n_{\mathrm E}^{[l]}$ excitatory neurons and $n_{\mathrm I}^{[l]}$ inhibitory neurons, where $n_{\mathrm E}^{[l]}/n_{\mathrm I}^{[l]} =4$ for each layer $l$ according to biological evidence \citep{Markram2004}.
-The information flow through this circuit at each time step $t$ proceeds as follows.
+The model is constructed according to the canonical E-I circuit shown in \Figref{fig1}.
+Each layer $l$ comprises $n_{\mathrm E}^{[l]}$ excitatory neurons and $n_{\mathrm I}^{[l]}$ inhibitory neurons, where $n_{\mathrm E}^{[l]}/n_{\mathrm I}^{[l]} =4$ according to biological evidence \citep{Markram2004}.
+Computation performed by this circuit at each time step $t$ is demonstrated in \Figref{overview}.

-\textbf{Excitatory projections.} First, excitatory population in layer $l-1$ undergoes dynamics described by \Eqref{eq1} to \Eqref{eq4} and emits spikes $\rvs_{\mathrm E}^{[l-1]}[t]\in \mathbb \{0,1\}^{d}$, where $d$ is the dimension of input spikes.
-These input spikess project forward, simultaneously inducing two excitatory currents in both the excitatory and inhibitory populations of layer $l$:
+\textbf{Excitatory projections.} First, excitatory population in layer $l-1$ undergoes dynamics described by \Eqref{eq1} to \Eqref{eq4} and emits spikes $\rvs_{\mathrm E}^{[l-1]}[t]\in \{0,1\}^{d}$, where $d$ is the dimension of input spikes.
+These input spikes induce two excitatory currents into both the excitatory and inhibitory populations of layer $l$: